In the beginning... JAZZ!

 The first project was Summer Jazz Café at Two River Theater in Red Bank, NJ.
 The program offered an exciting selection of jazz performers on Friday and Saturday evenings in an intimate cafe’ setting in this new state-of-the-art, non-profit theater.
 These smaller ensembles offered a wide variety of performers to begin the process of not only developing an audience, but also to educate the community as to the wide variety of jazz genres.
 This series continues to this day and has proven itself by consistently producing high quality and memorable events.

 Next, Jazz Arts Project was invited by the Two River Theater Company to present an educational offering, a jazz history lecture prior to each performance of TRTC’s production of the Broadway musical, Ain’t Misbehavin.
 Jazz Arts Artistic Director Joe Muccioli offered an entertaining multi-media talk about the history of jazz and of Fats Waller, whose music was the basis for the musical.
-This event was not only educational and informative about jazz, but also supported the educational goals of the Two River Theater and of this new organization.
+This event was not only informative about jazz, but also supported the educational goals of the Two River Theater and of this new organization.

 In December, 2006 Jazz Arts Project produced it’s first main-stage production presenting its flagship performance ensemble, the Red Bank Jazz Orchestra, at the larger Joan and Robert Rechnitz theater at the Two River Theater complex.
 A Holiday themed presentation the group performed Duke Ellington’s Nutcracker, the suite of original Tchaikovsky themes adapted with Billy Strayhorn.
 This rarely performed suite is just one of many American jazz classics created by Ellington and Strayhorn, thus achieving our goal of perpetuating jazz classics.
 Joining us in performance was the Pilgrim Baptist Church Choir, also helping us to achieve our goals of diversity and community involvement.